Vanderscycle/next.js-nest.js/README.md

 dotenv.config({ path: __dirname + '/.env' });
 ```
 * Configuring env [management](https://docs.nestjs.com/techniques/configuration#getting-started) where I wanted to use NestJs own dotenv config `@nestjs/config` and this [tutorial](https://betterprogramming.pub/nest-js-project-with-typeorm-and-postgres-ce6b5afac3be)
-* the start-db.sh should be replaced by a a more versatile
+* the start-db.sh should be replaced by a more versatile
 * swagger apipropreties nott working
 * esling/prettier rules
+* learning about import inside [@modules](hhttps://github.com/nestjs/jwt#async-options)